Urbit has its own revision-controlled filesystem, Clay. Clay is a typed, global,

 desk, which is a workspace meant to

-contain other directories; the default desk is
+contain other directories; the default

 %home.
 The third component is

-case, which represents version information in various ways: date and time;
+the revision, which represents version information in various ways: date and time;

 a version sequence, which is a value incremented by one whenever a file on the